Epoxy glue is becoming more and more popular with passionate DIY-er as well as professionals.

 - I mix the two components with a plastic spoon.
-It is very clear when these have been mixed enough, keep an eye on the color and texture of the glue.
+It is very clear to see when you mixed these components well, keep an eye on the color and texture of the glue.

 - Then I apply the glue to the parts that I want to connect with the plastic spoon.

-When the epoxy has completely dried and hardened, you can remove it mechanically by sanding or scraping.
+When the epoxy has completely dried and hardened, you can remove cured epoxy glue mechanically by sanding or scraping.

-When the epoxy is not fully cured, it is softer and therefore easier to remove.
-You can do this by using acetone or isopropyl alcohol.
+When the epoxy has not been fully cured, it is softer and therefore easier to remove.
+You can remove uncured epoxy glue by using acetone or isopropyl alcohol.
 Put one of these products on a cloth and rub the glue until it is completely removed.

 Always check that the chemical does not stain your workpiece.

-Try to keep epoxy glue as little as possible in contact with the skin.
+Try to keep epoxy adhesive as little as possible in contact with the skin.
 If this does happen, it is best to remove it as soon as possible.
-Soap and warm water are best suited for this and will get the job done.
+To remove epoxy glue from skin, soap and warm water are best suited for this and will get the job done.